dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 **Hatchling measurement**
 Enter straight carapace length in mm, straight carapace width in mm and weight in grams.

-This is the end of the form.
-Proceed to the next track or nest and repeat.

-At the end of the survey, turn off location services, and hand the device back to the admin.

 Protocol "fan angles"
 ---------------------